 Section 24 of this regulation prescribes the grounds for the denial, suspension or revocation of certification.
-Section 24 also requires the Division to report any known violation of any local, state or federal law, regulation or ordinance by an operator to the appropriate regulatory agencies.
-Section 25 of this regulation requires the Division to notify an operator of any intended action to deny, suspend or revoke the certification of the program.
+Section 24 also requires the Division to report any known violation of any local, state or federal law, regulation or ordinance by the operator of a program to the appropriate regulatory agencies.
+Section 25 of this regulation requires the Division to notify the operator of a program of any intended action to deny, suspend or revoke the certification of the program.
 Section 25 also provides for the immediate termination of the provision of services by an operator of a program if any ground for the denial, suspension or revocation of certification places any person at an imminent or probable risk of harm.
 Section 26 of this regulation prescribes the procedure for appealing a decision of the Division concerning the denial, suspension or revocation of certification.